mocks-server/website/docs/integrations/javascript.md

 ## Customization using plugins

 If you only want tap into, modify, or extend the server internal behavior, then you probably don't need to start the server by your own.
-You can use the main distribution and use the configuration file to add your own plugin, which provides to you access to the [whole server core API](../api/javascript.md).
+You can use the main distribution and use the configuration file to add your own plugin, which provides to you access to the [whole server core JavaScript API](../api/javascript.md).

 :::tip
 Read the [plugins chapter](../plugins/intro.md) for further info about how to create plugins.